roblebob/ud801-popular-movies/README.md

 gives a total size of __80__ bytes.
 Furthermore, presuming about __12 000__ movies gives about __one mega__ bytes plus some overhead -- definitely no more than __1.5 mega__ bytes.
 (This rough estimate should also hold when presuming a granularity of 8 bytes.)
-This is why initially a background thread is started, downloading all __Main__ s accessible.
+This is why initially a background thread is started, downloading all Mains, accessible.

-&nbsp;&nbsp;

-Therefore,

 &nbsp;&nbsp;